 Fat metabolism issues and poor thyroid function go hand-in-hand.
 This is because thyroid hormones play a regulatory role over liver detoxification and associated functions (4).
 When liver detoxification is slowed down, this can impact bile production and therefore fat digestion.

 If you have hypothyroidism, this will be critical to address if you have trouble digesting fats.
 Not only will this control fat digestion, but also your overall ability to burn fat.

-I would recommend having a Functional Thyroid Panel run to rule out this factor.
+I would recommend having a Comprehensive blood panel run to rule out this factor.
 Working with a functional nutrition specialist can help to overcome any issues you are facing in this regard.

 Imbalanced bacteria in the gut, or elevated levels of opportunistic bacteria, can create inflammatory conditions.
 Over time this can become an internal stressor that inhibits stomach acid production and slows bile secretion.